magic-research/PLLaVA/README.md

 It's important to mention that we have not optimized the response speed of the application or the frontend logic.
 Our goal is to maintain simplicity, clarity, and ease of development, making it accessible for both researchers and students.
 If you have suggestions or want to enhance the application's performance, please feel free to contact us or contribute to the project.

-We've briefly introduce our work in section [PLLAVA](#%EF%B8%8F-pllava).
+We've briefly introduced our work in section [PLLAVA](#%EF%B8%8F-pllava).
 For more details, feel free to read our paper.
-Checkout section [Usage](#hammer-usage) to start using this repo.
-If you felt our works interesting, please star us, your support is all we want.
+Check out section [Usage](#hammer-usage) to start using this repo.
+If you felt our works is interesting, please star us, your support is all we want.
 If you find our work helpful, feel free to [cite](#page_facing_up-citation) us directly.

 ## :fire: Updates
 - **2024/4/24**: Release: